Charity governance structures

 Duties of a trustee

 Your duties as a charity trustee are set out in the governing document of your charity, legislation and common law (the body of Irish law based on established practice and decisions of the courts).
+You have specific duties under the Charities Act 2009 and are also required to ensure that your charity complies with other relevant legislation.

 Your general duties as a trustee are to: